-You might have pain after radiotherapy to the lower part of the abdomen (pelvis).
-This can happen some time after your radiothearpy has finished.
+You might have pain in your pelvis (the area between the hip bones) after radiotherapy.
+This can happen sometime after your radiotherapy has finished.

-Your urine might be cloudy or smelly or have small amounts of blood.
-You might also feel ill, have a high temperature or feel sick (nauseated).
+If you have a bladder infection your urine might be cloudy or smelly or have small amounts of blood.
+You might also feel ill, have a high temperature or feel sick.

 Cramps (spasm) of the muscles lining the bowel can cause pain.
-This type of pain is made worse when you have your bowels open.
+This type of pain is made worse when you open your bowels.
 The pain might come in waves.

 Constipation or a narrowing of the back passage (an anal stricture) can cause pain.
 Sometimes the pain can be due to a split in the skin of the anus known as a fissure.
 A fissure causes a very sharp and intense pain when you open your bowels.